AcheronProject/AcheronDocs/src/faraday/principle.rst

 	.
 Time response (top plot) of the circuit of :numref:`comparator_circuit_real` given a flickering input voltage (bottom plot).

+In keyboard practical terms, this means that the comparator will trigger the switch simulation circuit uninterruptly, which will make the MCU register the same key countless times inside a very small time space, an unwanted behavior we generally call "key chattering".
 A very effective way to solve this issue is to add a feedback resistor, which generates a feature called **hystheresis**. :numref:`comparator_circuit_hystheresis_ideal` shows the circuit schematic and its input-output response.

 .. _comparator_circuit_hystheresis_ideal :
 .. figure:: images/comparator_circuit_hystheresis_ideal.svg